-This dashboard is designed to give you a week-by-week snapshot of your Cost of Goods Sold (COGS), helping you track how your inventory is being used and its impact on your sales and profitability.
+This dashboard is designed to give you a weekly snapshot of your Cost of Goods Sold (COGS), helping you track how your inventory is being used, and its impact on your sales and profitability.

-At the top of the page, you can switch between tabs to change what data you see.
+At the top of the page, you can switch between your different COGS reports.

 Date Selector: Choose the day or range you want to review.